garrypolley/garrypolley.github.io/_posts/tumblr/2012-10-08-lvm-resize2fs-helpful.md

 How to do:

 LVM is a logical volume manager.
-I was able to use to add free disk space to an existing linux box’s /opt folder so I could get mongo up and running in a sane configuration.
+I was able to use to add free disk space to an existing linux box's /opt folder so I could get mongo up and running in a sane configuration.

-Here’s what I did:
+Here's what I did:

 > df -ah
 ...